 Low blood pressure during pregnancy can be of various causes, such as:

 - The uterus enlarges, puts pressure on the large blood vessels causing hypotension.
-This is usually experiencing while lying down known as supine hypotension.
+It is usually experiencing while lying down known as supine hypotension.

 - Postural hypotension is causing by the pooling of blood in the legs, which restricts the flow of blood to the brain.
-This is experienced while rising from a sitting position or lying position.
+It happens while rising from a sitting position or lying position.

 - Anemia and hypoglycemia (low blood sugar levels) can also cause low blood pressure during pregnancy.

-- Have a healthy food to prevent anemia or hypoglycemia (low blood glucose/sugar) Eat small frequent meals to avoid going hungry for long hours.
+- Have a healthy food to prevent anemia or hypoglycemia (low blood glucose).

-- Drink plenty of water or other liquid such as fruit juices to avoid dehydration.
+- Drink enough even plenty of water or other liquid such as fruit juices to avoid dehydration.

-- Does mild regular exercise such as walking can prevent the symptoms of low blood pressure by improving blood circulation?
+- Do mild, regular exercise such as walking to prevent the symptoms of low blood pressure by improving blood circulation.

 There is nothing really to worry about whether the symptoms are mild, just consider it a part of the package and prepare to welcome the little bundle (baby) of big joy!